-- the full CMC staff at one of the regular monthly meetings.
-Active Shooter Training is also available upon request to all departments and student organizations. - CMC's Emergency Preparedness and Safety Office and Human Resources Department offer a variety of emergency and safety trainings for new faculty and staff. - Participation on Training Sessions for CMC's Incident Management Team: TCCS Campus Safety and CMC Public Safety Officers participate in tabletop and active simulation training sessions for CMC related to emergency response.
+- CMC's Emergency Preparedness and Safety Office and Human Resources Department offer a variety of emergency and safety trainings for new faculty and staff. - Participation on Training Sessions for CMC's Incident Management Team: TCCS Campus Safety and CMC Public Safety Officers participate in tabletop and active simulation training sessions for CMC related to emergency response.
 These annual training sessions include incidents such as an active shooter or a major earthquake or fire. - Safety Escort Services: TCCS Campus Safety and CMC Public Safety provide 24/7 walking escort services to students, faculty, or staff to avoid walking through campus alone at any time. - CMC's Director of Public Safety teaches a semester long self-defense class once per year.
 Students from any of The Claremont Colleges may register for the course. - Exterior and interior emergency telephone use: Emergency phones are located throughout the campuses for a direct, automatic connection to Campus Safety.
 Some phones have blue lights, while some phones are red or orange in boxes.
 The Campus Safety dispatcher has the phone locations and will dispatch an officer to the location when the phone is activated, whether the person talks or not.
 People are asked to stay the near the phone if possible and describe their urgent need while an Officer responds.
 Community members are encouraged to use emergency phones for danger, fire, medical emergency, crimes-in-progress, or suspicious activity. - Fire Alarm system response: Campus Safety Officers immediately report to the location if a fire alarm has gone off.
 While Campus Safety Officers respond to the immediate needs, other agencies (e.g. police, fire, medical) will be directed to the location, as needed, by Campus Safety.
 Campus Safety Officers will clear the way and guide other emergency service providers to the exact location.
 Officers know the campus streets and buildings and are trained in first aid response.
-Campus Safety has a close working relationship with the Claremont Police Department, the Los Angeles County Fire Department, and local ambulance providers. - Facility Surveys: Annually each fall, CMC Public Safety, the Dean of Students Office, and CMC's Facilities Department conducts an evening safety walk to check exterior lighting, doors, windows, hardware, and grounds for possible improvements. - Security cameras: A campus security team meets annually to review the locations of existing security cameras to suggest additional placements. - Site security assessment services: TCCS Campus Safety and CMC Public Safety Officers provide security and traffic control at special events and performances. - Free bicycle registration programming: Campus Safety Provides a free 10-year bike registry service (available at Campus Safety office from 8 a.m. to 5 p.m.). - Free safety apps for smartphones: LiveSafe16 is a smartphone app that helps members of The Claremont Colleges find resources and information as well as communicate suspicious or hazardous activities to Campus Safety.
+Campus Safety has a close working relationship with the Claremont Police Department, the Los Angeles County Fire Department, and local ambulance providers. - Facility Surveys: Annually each fall, CMC Public Safety, the Dean of Students Office, and CMC's Facilities Department conducts an evening safety walk to check exterior lighting, doors, windows, hardware, and grounds for possible improvements. - Security cameras: A campus security team meets annually to review the locations of existing security cameras to suggest additional placements. - Site security assessment services: TCCS Campus Safety and CMC Public Safety Officers provide security and traffic control at special events and performances. - Free bicycle registration programming: Campus Safety Provides a free 10-year bike registry service (available at Campus Safety office from 8 a.m. to 5 p.m.). - Free safety apps for smartphones: LiveSafe is a smartphone app that helps members of The Claremont Colleges find resources and information as well as communicate suspicious or hazardous activities to Campus Safety.